gtalarico/flask-vuejs-template/README.md

 ## Application Structure

-The template is basically one Flask application with two blueprints:
+The template is basically one Flask application with two [Flask blueprints](http://flask.pocoo.org/docs/0.12/blueprints/):

 1. Api App: Blueprint uses Flask-RESTful to serve resources at the `/api` url endpoint.
 2. Client App: Minimal Blueprint used only to serve the a single-page Vue.js App  at the root endpoint `/`